ethragur/SMRTMS/README.md

-# SMRTMS
+# SMRTMS SERVER BRANCH
-Social Location Based Network for activities
+Server for a Social Location Based Network for activities

 Project for Software Development and Projectmanagemant(2015) at University of Innsbruck